OpenNews/srccon/share.md

 layout: layout
 section: share
 permalink: /share/
-title: The OpenNews After Party toolkit — Get the most out of journalism events
+title: The OpenNews After Party toolkit
-description: A set of exercises and tipsheets to help you organize your thoughts before attending a journalism event, then share what you learned after you get back home.
+description: A set of exercises and tipsheets to help you get the most out of a journalism event, then share what you learned when you get back home.
 ---

 # OpenNews After Party toolkit